 Computer network architects design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets.
 These networks range from small connections between two offices to next-generation networking capabilities such as a cloud infrastructure that serves multiple customers.
 Network architects must have extensive knowledge of an organization’s business plan to design a network that can help the organization achieve its goals.

-Computer programmers write and test code that allows computer applications and software programs to function properly.
-They turn the program designs created by software developers and engineers into instructions that a computer can follow.
-In addition, programmers test newly created applications and programs to ensure that they produce the expected results.
-If they do not work correctly, computer programmers check the code for mistakes and fix them.
+Computer programmers write, modify, and test code and scripts that allow computer software and applications to function properly.
+They turn the designs created by software developers and engineers into instructions that a computer can follow.
+In addition, programmers run tests to ensure that newly created applications and software produce the expected results.
+If the products do not work correctly, programmers check the code or scripts for mistakes and modify them.

 Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.